 These results prove that Anhybor Fine and Zincubor are suitable to coat NPK blends, giving more flexibility to distributors and retailers to add B and Zn to their blends.
-U.S. Borax recommends the use of a binder material during the coating process.

-Figure 1: Urea

-Degradation of urea without coating (No coat) and coated with Zincubor and Anhybor Fine.
-Zincubor and Anhybor Fine were tested as dry mix (Dry) and with the aid of corn syrup (Corn) and lignosulfonate (Lig).
+Figure 1: Degradation of urea without coating (No coat) and coated with Zincubor and Anhybor Fine.
+Zincubor and Anhybor Fine were tested as dry mix (Dry) and with the aid of corn syrup (Corn) and Lignosulfonate (Lig).